 The Taste of Freshly Milled Flour

-When I bake my typical sourdough bread with added freshly milled flour, it takes on added levels of complexity, a taste that is hard to capture in words but brings a smile to my face at each slice.
+When I bake my typical sourdough bread with added freshly milled flour, it takes on added levels of flavor complexity, a taste that is hard to capture in words but brings a smile to my face.
 The crust becomes incredibly thin and crackly with a forward shine to it, a shine that almost looks as if I had smeared the bread with olive oil and then baked it.
-The interior of my loaves is tender, light, and yields a vibrant taste compared to my other loaves.
-I’ve read others describe the flavor as “nutty” or “grassy,” and I'd agree, it's fresh and alive.
+The interior of my loaves are tender, light, and with a vibrant flavor.
+I’ve read others describe this flavor as “nutty” or “grassy,” and I'd agree, it's fresh and alive.